kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to be a reviewer for the AFCR (Accountability, Fairness, Causality and Robustness) conference at NeurIPS
 - I have been invited to be a reviewer for the Black in AI workshop at NeurIPS
 - I will be participating in community-driven-crypto, a joint seminar for participants in cryptography, privacy and security.
+- I am giving a talk on Isogenies at the CSRMP alumni Research showcase! (yay isogenies!!!!)
 - I have been chosen as a mentee for the LXAI mentorship program at NeurIPS 2021!

 ## 2020